LLNL/variorum/src/docs/sphinx/Nvidia.rst

    interfaces.
 NVML provides standardized interfaces to the NVIDIA GPU devices enumerated by the proprietary NVIDIA device driver as ``/dev/nvidia[0-9]*``.

--  The latest version of the CUDA development toolkit, which delivers the headers for NVML.
+-  CUDA development toolkit, 10.1.243+ which delivers the headers for NVML.

 -  CUDA-enabled build of the Portable Hardware Locality (hwloc) library to enumerate the GPU devices and their mappings to the host CPUs.
+This requires hwloc to be built with the ``HWLOC_HAVE_CUDA`` flag.

-To successfully use the Variorum port of NVIDIA, please verify that the ``LD_LIBRARY_PATH`` environment variable has paths for both the CUDA library and the CUDA-enabled hwloc library installed on the system.
+To successfully use the Variorum port of NVIDIA, verify that the ``LD_LIBRARY_PATH`` environment variable has paths for both the CUDA library and the CUDA-enabled hwloc library installed on the system.
 Also make sure that access to the NVIDIA devices (``/dev/nvidia*``) through the NVIDIA driver are